abinit/abinit/doc/README.md

 !!! important

-    For the time being, one has to use python2.7
+    For the time being, linkchecker python2.7